-"RESOLVED, that the stockholders hereby approve the compensation of Generac's named executive officers, as described in this proxy statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission."
+• "RESOLVED, that the stockholders hereby approve the compensation of Generac's named executive officers, as described in this proxy statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission."

-Your Board unanimously recommends that you vote "FOR" approval of this proposal.
+The Board of Directors unanimously recommends a vote "FOR" approval of this proposal.